canonical/craft-application/docs/howto/partitions.rst

   prime:
     - (<partition>)/<path>

-Paths in the configuration yaml not beginning with a partition label will implicitly use the default partition.
+Paths in the project file not beginning with a partition label will implicitly use the default partition.

 The source path of an ``organize`` entry can only be from the default partition.
 For example, this is valid: